 Publications & Documents

-In 2003, the Asian Roundtable on Corporate Governance produced recommendations to improve corporate governance in Asia, based on the OECD Principles of Corporate Governance.
-This report summarises the results of a stocktaking exercise to determine progress made to date and the challenges remaining in the implementation of these recommendations.
-Included in this book are valuable insights into corporate governance rules and
+Recommendations to improve corporate governance in Asia were adopted by the Asian Roundtable on Corporate Governance in 2003.
+This report summarises the results of a stocktaking exercise to determine progress made to date and remaining implementation challenges.

 This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Bulgaria.

 We recently received assurances from the highest levels of the UK government that they would issue guidance which would allow the UK’s Bribery Act 2010 to enter into force,” said OECD Secretary-General Angel Gurría.

 Many countries have introduced systems of asset declarations for public officials in order to prevent corruption.
 This study provides a systematic analysis of existing practices in asset declaration in Eastern Europe and Central Asia and in some countries in Western Europe and North America.